Postapets/CRM-core/README.md

 # CRM-core
-This is a few hibernate labs
+This is a few hibernate-practise labs